|Previous College:||United States Air Force Academy '83|

 At a press conference on Thursday, February 28, 2013 in Bender Arena, home of the Patriot League’s American University Eagles, AU President Neil Kerwin announced the appointment of Dr. William (Billy) Walker, deputy director of athletics at the United States Air Force Academy, as the university’s 14th director of athletics and recreation.
 Walker joined the AU staff on April 19, 2013.

 “Billy Walker’s experiences, character and values are perfectly suited to build upon AU’s record of success in athletic competition and in the classroom.
 We were impressed by his demonstrated leadership as an administrator and his achievements as professor, department chair, and mentor of student-athletes,” said Kerwin.
 “We were especially struck by his belief that elite athletes can also be elite scholars—a value we embrace at this university.”

 "I'm tremendously honored to be selected as American University's next director of athletics and recreation.
 President Kerwin's confidence in me is truly humbling, and I can't overstate how appreciative I am.
 Everywhere I've been on campus, I've met people who are part of an integrated team of professionals.
 I'm thrilled to be joining that team and I can't wait to get to work," said Walker.

-Within his first few weeks on the job he faced the daunting task of hiring both a head men’s and head women’s basketball coach.
+Within his first few weeks on the job, he faced the daunting task of hiring both a head men’s and head women’s basketball coach.
 The results were phenomenal.
-Coach Mike Brennan and Coach Megan Gebbia each won at 20-plus games and were both selected as finalists for national rookie coach of the year awards.
-Brennan earned Patriot League Coach of the Year after leading his Eagles squad to a Patriot League Championship and an appearance in the NCAA Tournament in Milwaukee against the University of Wisconsin.
+Coach Mike Brennan and Coach Megan Gebbia each won 20-plus games and were both selected as finalists for national rookie coach of the year awards.

-The success spanned across the board as American University teams had an impressive .607 winning percentage for the year, and achieved an astounding .672 winning percentage within the Patriot League.
-This included 30 All-Patriot League selections, 18 Academic All-Patriot League selections, two All-America honors, the Patriot League Male Sportsmanship Award winner, a Patriot League Female Sportsmanship Award winner, the Patriot League NCAA Female Woman of the Year nominee, and the Division I-AAA Female National Player of the Year Award.
+The success spanned across the board as American University teams have had an impressive .550 overall winning percentage in his time as AD, and achieved an astounding .593 winning percentage within the Patriot League.
+This includes 83 All-Patriot League selections, 58 Academic All-Patriot League selections, six All-Americans, a Patriot League Male Sportsmanship Award winner, a Patriot League Female Sportsmanship Award winner, the Patriot League NCAA Female Woman of the Year nominee, and the Division I-AAA Female National Player of the Year Award.